Kiokuu/PanicButtonRework/README.md

 ## Features
 * Accidentally press the panic mode keybinds?
 Well now you can simply press the panic mode keybind again to restore the safety settings back!
+* (Optional) Enable or Disable a modification of the "You have activated SAFE MODE" message to be more informative.
+* (Optional) Enable or Disable the "You have activated SAFE MODE" HUD Message.
 * (Optional) Enable or Disable the functionality of Panic Mode (prevents safety settings being touched at all)

 ## Compatability